 The Laikipia Plateau is home to many Laikipia Masai and Samburu communities and about 10% of Kenya’s black rhino population is found here in Lewa- as well as greater kudu, reticulated giraffe, Cape buffalo, impala, elephant, klipspringer, zebra, eland, dik dik, waterbuck, lion, and leopard.

 The Great Rift Valley and its lakes form the western boundary of the Central Highlands.
 In the north, find highlands covered in lush verdant rain forests.
 Drive east through warm, desert-type, dry habitats and be part of a great combination of landscapes for rich wildlife viewing.
 A wonderful stopover point for journeys into the north of Kenya, Laikipia stretches from the northeast of the Great Rift Valley to the northwest of the slopes of Mt Kenya.
 Find it conveniently tucked away about 150km from Nairobi, the capital.

 Discover this melting pot of cultures and home to the Maasai, Mukugodo, Kikuyu, Samburu, Meru, Europeans, Turkana and Pokot.
-These tribes have successfully worked together to restore this beautiful area to its glorious state.
-Laikipia was once a patchwork of ranches now transformed into a significant wildlife district – almost as rich as the Masai Mara.
+These tribes have successfully worked together to rebuild this beautiful area to its glorious state.
+Laikipia was once a patchwork of ranches now transformed into a significant wildlife reserve – almost as rich as the Masai Mara.

 Photograph plenty of what remains of Grevy’s zebras in Laikipia as well as the unusual, reticulated giraffe, Beisaoryx, Gerenuk and Somali ostrich.
 Bird lovers get ready – spot some of the estimated 1,100 bird species in this birder’s paradise.
 Choose to experience unforgettable walking safaris, horseback safaris, game drives and mountain bike treks.